MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-transform.md

 	 [25] Neither Satisfied Nor Dissatisfied
 	 3 Levels: Largely Satisfied ...
 Largely Dissatisfied

-#### Recoding Factors to Ensure Variable Compatibility
+#### Recode factors for compatibility

 One important use of factor recoding in RevoScaleR is to ensure that the factor variables in two files are compatible, that is, have the same levels with the same coding.
 This use comes up in a variety of contexts, including prediction, merging, and distributed computing.
 For example, suppose you are creating a logistic regression model of whether a given airline flight will be late, and are using the first fifteen years of the airline data as a training set.
 You then want to test the model on the remaining years of the airline data.
 You need to ensure that the two files, the training set and the test set, have compatible factor variables.
 You can generally do this easily using **rxGetInfo** (with getVarInfo=TRUE) together with **rxFactors**.
 Use **rxGetInfo** to find all the levels in all the files, then use **rxFactors** to recode each file so that every factor variable contains all the levels found in any of the files.

 The **rxMerge** function automatically checks for factor variable compatibility and recodes on the fly if necessary.

-## Create variables
+## Create a variable (census)

 Suppose we want to extract five variables from the *CensusWorkers* data set, but also add a factor variable based on the integer variable age.
-We considered this example in Chapter 4, when we used the *transforms* argument to create the new variable.
-We can also use a transform function to create new variables.
+This example shows how to use a transform function to create new variables.

 For example, to create our factor variable, we can create the following function: